Lord of Holyhall|

 Amid the Lysene Spring in 135 AC, Lord Rowan tortured by George for plotting to kill the king.
 When a bruised Thaddeus was brought before the court, he did not answer unless Lord Graceford pricked him with a dagger.
 However, King Aegon III questioned Lord Rowan, making him confess that Aegon himself was part of the plot, and that Lord Rowan had killed King Viserys I Targaryen.
 George was greatly displeased that Rowan's confession was proven unreliable by the king.
 The king then ordered the Lord Confessor to be seized, as he had committed treason by forcing a false confession from the Hand.

-At the mere sight of instruments of torture, Lord Graceford revealed the conspirators in the attempted poisoning, including many other supporters of Lord Peake.
+At the mere sight of instruments of torture, Lord Graceford revealed the conspirators, including many other supporters of Lord Peake.
 Tessario the Tiger implicated Lord Graceford under his own torture.
 George's trial was one of three of the conspirators that the king attended.
 George choose to take the black, rather than be executed.
 Maester Rowley replaced him as Lord Confessor in 136 AC.